SQL queries allow you to retrieve any kind of data from the database, therefore they are usually used as report data sources.

 Dynamic SQL code completion simplifies writing SQL code:

 Querying Several Databases at Once

 There is an ability to build SELECT queries, which refer another database from open local database (only BDE connections).
 Moreover, you can join tables from several different databases (so called heterogeneous joins).
 Local database is any database with Paradox, dBase, or FoxPro tables, connected via BDE alias or folder name.
 The external database may be folder reference (for local tables), ODBC DSN or a BDE alias.
 To refer a table from external database, prefix the table name with colon, external database name, and another colon, and enclose this construction in quotation marks, for example:

 Parameters and macros are substitution variables in queries.
 They improve flexibility of query execution by allowing dynamically change the query (without changing of SQL text) in runtime before the execution.
 These variables get their values directly before query execution either by user input, command line parameters, report (when the query is executed as part of report), or they can be calculated automatically if they are predefined macros or parameters (see below).
 Macros are always text variables; their values just replaces macros text in the SQL text before query execution.
 Unlike macros, parameters have type; their values and types are passed to server and not inserted in SQL text.
-Macros and parameters inside comments or string literals are ignored by the program SQL engine, but is not recommended to use parameters inside comments, especially in ADO connections.
-It is sometimes not meaningful to use parameters or macros, but sometimes it matters.
+Macros and parameters inside comments or string literals are ignored by the application SQL engine, but is not recommended to use parameters inside comments, especially in ADO connections.

 If parameter or macro is not predefined one and its value was not defined in command line or report, the user will be prompted to enter it in a separate window.
 There is an ability to specify default value for parameter and the prompting text, which will be shown to user when entering parameter value.